-Students currently studying at one of the University of Oslo’s international partner institutions may apply to become bilateral exchange students for one or two semesters.
+Students at University of Oslo’s international partner institutions may apply to become bilateral exchange students (bachelor or master level) for one or two semesters.

-To find out if you may apply to become a bilateral student at UiO, you must contact the international office at your home institution.
+To find out if you may be nominated as a bilateral student to the University of Oslo (UiO), you must contact the international office at your home institution.
 You have to apply through your home university.
 Local procedures and deadlines will vary according to each institution.

-The University of Oslo is in the process of implementing an online nomination and application system.
-UiO's partner institutions must nominate students and upload their supporting documents in the University of Oslo online nomination system.
+- UiO's partner institutions must nominate students in the University of Oslo online nomination system.

 Applications should be completed online well before: